Pop star Demi Lovato announces they are non-binary

-NEW YORK (AFP) - Pop star Demi Lovato on Wednesday (May 19) shared that they are non-binary and will start using the pronouns they/them, saying "this has come after a lot of healing and self-reflective work".
+NEW YORK • Pop star Demi Lovato on Wednesday shared that they are non-binary and will start using the pronouns they/them, saying "this has come after a lot of healing and self-reflective work".

 "I'm doing this for those out there that haven't been able to share who they truly are with their loved ones.
 Please keep living in your truths and know I am sending so much love your way xox."